mrccie/rpi_pantilt/README.md

 ### (Optional but Strongly Recommended) Update the Operating System

-Follow the steps below to update the software your Pi runs (may take a minute):
+Follow the steps below to update the software your Pi runs (expect this to take awhile):
 ```sh
 sudo apt-get update
 sudo apt-get upgrade